 Spend as much time as you can with your baby, getting to know him.
 You will learn to recognize the signs that your baby is hungry and ready to feed.
+These are called feeding cues.

 Here are some signs that your baby is hungry and ready to feed: